coleifer/huey/docs/consumer.rst

-Gevent works by monkey-patching various Python modules, such as ``socket``, ``ssl``, ``time``, etc. In order for your application to be able to switch tasks reliably, you should apply the monkey-patch at the very beginning of your code -- before anything else gets loaded.
+Gevent works by monkey-patching various Python modules, such as ``socket``, ``ssl``, ``time``, etc. In order for your application to be able to switch tasks reliably, you should apply the monkey-patch at the very beginning of your code, before anything else gets loaded.

 Suppose we have defined an entrypoint for our application named ``main.py``, which imports our :py:class:`Huey` instance, our tasks, and